RichardInnocent/time-service/README.md

 1. You'd end up with URL-encoded IDs.
 Not sure if this would actually be a problem, but it would look odd.
 2. You'd be tied to only ever being able to have one registered scheduled update per URL.
-This is clearly the intended case based off of this specification, but needlessly limits for extensibility of the service.
+This is clearly the intended case based off of this specification, but needlessly limits the extensibility of the service.

 Additionally, the `DELETE` route would ideally return the resource that was deleted.